batespatrickd/bachelors_project/README.md

 ## Usage

 - Ensure that the `src` and `own_scripts` folders are located in the same directory.
+- Download the Trident ion balance file, hm2012_hr.h5.gz found at https://trident-project.org/data/ion_table/ and insert in the `src` folder.
 - Adjust parameters and generate clouds in:

 ```